Who to contact

 Parents are responsible for finding and obtaining a child care space for their child(ren); there is no entitlement.

-Parents are then responsible for contacting centres directly to register their child or put their name on a waiting list.
+Parents must contact child care centres directly to register their child or put their name on a waiting list.

 Paying for child care

-In the case of a subsidy for unregulated care, the subsidy is paid to the parent based on an invoice signed by the child care provider.
-An unregulated provider may be a relative of a parent of the child being subsidized.
+Fee subsidies can be used in both regulated and unregulated child care settings.
+Subsidies are paid directly to regulated service providers on behalf of families.
+For unregulated care, the subsidy is paid to the parent based on an invoice signed by the child care provider.
+An unregulated provider may be a relative of the child being subsidized.

 Regulated child care